seantrott/seantrott.github.io/_posts/2019-11-1-bertology.md

 ## Commonsense: what does BERT know about the world?

 The papers described above demonstrated that BERT knows a decent amount about language.
 But how much does this knowledge translate to general knowledge about the world?
 This is sometimes called [**commonsense** knowledge](https://en.wikipedia.org/wiki/Commonsense_knowledge_(artificial_intelligence)); the idea is that there are certain facts about the world, or ways of reasoning about the world, that humans learn and do effortlessly, but which are quite hard to teach to a machine.
+For instance, how do we learn the *properties* of objects ("boats require fuel"), as well as their *affordances* ("boats can be driven").
 There's a long history of Artificial Intelligence researchers attempting to build in this "commmonsense" knowledge into their systems, traditionally using hand-coded approaches; these approaches work well in small, restricted domains, but are very challenging to scale up.
 Thus, one tantalizing question is whether BERT and other language models can be used to rapidly scale systems for general-purpose, commonsense reasoning.

+### Properties and affordances

 This is the question asked by [Forbes et al (2019)](https://arxiv.org/pdf/1908.02899.pdf).
+Specifically, the authors asked whether contextualized representations of word meaning could improve a model's performance on tasks involving identifying object **properties** (static characteristics of objects, e.g., *edible* or *stationary*) and **affordances** (what actions that humans can do with an object, e.g., *wear* or *take off*).
+The properties of an object are clearly related to its affordances, and can even be inferred from sentences that make those affordances clear; for instance, the sentence "She looked through the keyhole" activates the affordance `look-through(x)`, which implies `transparent(x)`.

+How well can BERT learn these relationships?
+For example, given an object *boot*, and knowing its affordances *wear* and *kick off*, how well can we predict its properties?

+These three dimensions––**objects**, **properties**, and **affordances**––form three edges of a graph.
+The task is thus to learn to predict:
+1) The properties of a new object, e.g., `O --> P`
+2) The affordances of a new object, e.g., `O --> A`
+3) The properties compatible with an affordance, e.g., `A --> P`.

+These relationships are learned and tested from two different datasets: the **abstract** dataset (a compilation of object-property pairs), and the **situated** dataset (a compilation of objects, properties, and affordances, taken from situated photographs).
+They then consider the performance several different word embedding models––two static embedding models, and two contextualized representations (ELMo and BERT).

+Overall, they find that all the models perform the best on the abstract dataset, in which properties must be inferred from objects (`O --> P`).
+The models are worse at this same task when trained on the situated dataset, though the numbers are considerably higher when inferring affordances from objects (`O --> A`), also on the situated dataset.
+By far the worst performance is the final task: inferring properties from affordances (`A --> P`).
+In most of these cases, BERT performs the best.

+The finding that all models have a hard time relating properties to affordances is particularly interesting, given that (as the authors note) these things are likely not mentioned together very often; "their mutual connotation naturally renders joint expression redundant" (pg.
+6).
+This raises the question: what information do *humans* use to learn these kind of relationships?
+As the authors point out, an obvious answer lies in the theory of *embodied cognition**: "the nature of human cognitio ndepends strongly on the stimuli granted by physical experience" (pg.
+6).
+Of course, these results do not *prove* that learning property/affordance relationships is impossible from linguistic input alone––it's possible the task could be adjusted, for example, or that BERT could be improved upon further.
+But human agreement is more than double BERT's performance on the same task, indicating that humans share some kind of mutual understanding of the objects in this task that BERT does not, potentially derived from our physical experience with those objects.

+Moving forward, then, the question becomes: how much of the physical or social world is required to successfully learn these relationships?

+### Natural language inference: BERT's "clever Hans" moment

 Include:
 - Forbes et al (2019)